The best digital card games that aren’t Hearthstone

 Best digital card games

 Whilst card games had existed in the digital medium for a long time, dating back to the Yu-Gi-Oh!
 RPGs on the original PlayStation, Magic: The Gathering Online’s release in 2002 and mini-games such as Triple Triad in Final Fantasy 8, this was the first time that a real standalone hit had garnered proper worldwide recognition and success.
-There’s a massive portion of the video game industry and a newly-regenerated trading card game market off-screen that owes part of its existence to Hearthstone’s success.

 1. Magic: The Gathering Arena